Peter Barnicoat

-William Barnicoat (born 19 June 1932) was an English cricketer.
+William Charles Peter Barnicoat (19 June 1932 – January 2025) was an English cricketer.
 He was a right-handed batsman and right-arm medium-pace bowler who played for Cornwall.
 He was born in Truro.

 Barnicoat, who made his Minor Counties Championship debut for the team in 1959, made his only List A appearance during the 1970 season, his last at the club, against Glamorgan.
 From the lower-middle order, he scored 2 runs.
+He took figures of 1-24 from 12 overs of bowling.

-Barnicoat took figures of 1-24 from 12 overs of bowling.
+Barnicoat died in January 2025, at the age of 92.